-Start Tooth Brushing With Biodegradable Bamboo TOOTHBRUSH!
+Start Tooth Brushing With Eco-Friendly Bamboo TOOTHBRUSH!

 The toothbrush is an oral hygiene instrument used to clean the teeth, gums and tongue.
 As we all know, any individual’s day starts with brushing their teeth.

 IMPORTANCE OF BRUSHING

 An average human may eat about 3-4 times a day.
 The food we chew partially digests in our mouth and is then swallowed.
 Some food particles get accumulated over the teeth, between the teeth and also get lodged in some areas like pits of the teeth.
 The bacteria in the mouth acts on the food debris and converts them into plaque(a sticky substance), which is a major cause for dental decay.
 This plaque control can be achieved with proper brushing and use of other interdental aids like interdental brushes and dental floss.
 Thus brushing plays a major role in our daily life.

 - FONES/CIRCULAR/SCRUB METHOD

 - ROLL TECHNIQUE

 - SMITH METHOD etc

 Of these, the bass method is the most accepted and effective method for plaque removal.
 The proper brushing technique is to:

 - Place the toothbrush at a 45-degree angle to the gums